ZigMeowNyan/RuleOfFirewall/README.md

 * Old code from an evening project.
 * Not very organized.

+### Notes:
+* Program exceptions don't import very well when the program isn't present on the machine.
+* The windows firewall interface is rather finicky about order, and there's some warnings on the internet of a need to artificially delay property/method access in certain situations (which I haven't found, yet).
+Please confirm that the rule imported as expected.
+If not, please create an issue, note the differences, and attach the rule file.
+If possible, do some digging on your own.
+* Use the Group functionality (just set it to a string value).
+It's surprisingly useful.

 Not dead?
 Have a computer?
 Give the gift of code.
 Find some sort of pointless-yet-useful code lying around and share it.
 Join the embarrassment.